How can computer aided design & lasercutting be used to create a new zero-waste fashion aesthetic through textile innovation?

 A selection of custom-made materials from an earlier stage of material experimentation.
 Techniques used: bonding, hand felting, needle felting, silk screen printing (as adhesive to glue layers together in certain areas, and also as design element), reflective highlighting (with reflective ink), lasercutting, layering, interlocking and so on.

-Paper drape experiments on mannequin using tracing paper and plain matter paper with various slits, cut-out holes and folds
+Paper drape experiments on mannequin using tracing paper and plain matte paper with various slits, cut-out holes and folds

 Interlocking box shaped textile created from an original tessellating pattern of identical units that fit like jigsaw puzzle pieces without creating off-cut waste.